Raiytak/Custom-Scripts/change_album/README.md

 ## Most useful
 To modify all your mp3 files at once in an elegant and simple way, type this command: \
-`python -m change_album --recursively --endpoint-only`
+`python -m change_album --recursive --endpoint-only`

 ## Basic Use
 `python -m change_album`